 Those who work indoors, particularly in offices, might not see much daylight during the winter, as the days are so short and the nights much longer.
 This can cause a depressive condition called Seasonal Affective Disorder (SAD).
 In some people, the extra darkness can elevate levels of melatonin, the hormone that affects sleep-wake cycles, which can cause fatigue, changes in mood, anxiety and other symptoms.

 Full spectrum daylight bulbs can help those with SAD.
-This type of bulb produces light with wavelengths across the full colour spectrum, closely replicating natural daylight.
+This type of light bulb produces light with wavelengths across the full colour spectrum, closely replicating natural daylight.
 This can help ease the effects of SAD by regulating the levels of melatonin and serotonin (a hormone that helps with sleeping, eating and digesting, and which also affects mood), reducing anxiety and helping with sleep patterns.

 It’s important for employers to recognise the effects of SAD on their employees.
 It is now a recognised disorder and can have a significant effect on productivity.
 Installing full spectrum lighting in environments that don’t see much sunlight can really boost the happiness and job performance of those working within them.

-It’s important to note that there is a difference between ‘daylight’ bulbs and ‘full spectrum daylight’ bulbs.
+It’s important to note that there is a difference between ‘daylight’ light bulbs and ‘full spectrum daylight’ light bulbs.
 The former simply emit light with the same colour temperature as daylight (around 6500K), but don’t reproduce the full spectrum of light.
 These are no good for helping with SAD; only full spectrum daylight bulbs can do this.

-See here for more information about Seasonal Affective Disorder, including how it can be treated.
+Read more information about Seasonal Affective Disorder, including how it can be treated.